smtcoq/smtcoq/README.md

 The `src/extraction` directory contains the OCaml extracted checker, as well as additional files to make use of it.
-You can compile it using the given `Makefile` (after compiling SMTCoq): it will produce an executable in the example directory for testing.
+You can compile it using the given `Makefile` (after compiling SMTCoq): it will produce an executable `smtcoq` that can be run independently of SMTCoq in this way:

-To use it, you can inspire from the file `example/example.ml`.
-Edit the first two lines of `src/extraction/Makefile` to compile your own files.
+- `smtcoq -zchaff foo.cnf foo.zlog` runs the ZChaff checker on a DIMACS file and the corresponding ZChaff certificate
+- `smtcoq -verit foo.smt2 foo.vtlog` runs the veriT checker on a SMTLIB2
+  file and the corresponding veriT certificate.

-Note that even the extracted version of SMTCoq requires both Coq and SMTCoq to be compiled (mainly since it relies on other Coq plugins).
+Note that even the extracted version of SMTCoq requires both native-coq and SMTCoq to be compiled (mainly since it relies on other Coq plugins).